-The Data Protection Act 1998 is the legal framework for obtaining, using, storing, disclosing and deleting personal data about living and identifiable people.
+Data Protection legislation such as the General Data Protection Regulation and the Data Protection Act 2018 creates the legal framework for obtaining, using, storing, disclosing and deleting personal data about living and identifiable people.
 It is not a barrier to sharing information but it does require practitioners to share information legally, professionally and securely and provides individuals with the right to:

 - request a copy of any personal data held about them by the Council

 - request rectification, blocking and or erasure of their personal data

 - request restriction of any processing activities

 - withdraw consent for processing activities were consent is the only basis which permits the processing

 Data Protection Principles have been adapted to produce council standards:

 - Personal data shall be processed lawfully, fairly and in a transparent manner in relation to the data subject.

 - Personal data shall be collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall, in accordance with Article 89(1), not be considered incompatible with the initial purposes (‘purpose limitation’).